-In order to evaluate the possible impact on real-time operation, a set of simulations have been conducted using historical ramping and storms events while taking into consideration several sensitivities including reserve activations (scheduled/slower \Leftrightarrow direct/faster activation), available FRR means (4 different levels from low to high) and possible BRP reaction (worst case \Leftrightarrow best case) scenarios.
+In order to evaluate the possible impact of the 2nd wave of offshore capacity on real-time operation, a set of simulations have been conducted using historical ramping and storms events while taking into consideration several sensitivities including reserve activations (scheduled/slower \Leftrightarrow direct/faster activation), available FRR means (4 different levels from low to high) and possible BRP reaction (worst case \Leftrightarrow best case) scenarios.
 This means that for different levels of installed capacity 32 different combinations have been simulated.